jasonfleischer/npm-spectrogram/README.md

 ## [@jasonfleischer/spectrogram](https://www.npmjs.com/package/@jasonfleischer/spectrogram)

 A package for displaying a spectrogram.
-Click [HERE](https://jasonfleischer.github.io/npm-spectrogram-demo/) to see a demo
+A spectrogram is a visual representation of the spectrum of frequencies of a signal as it varies with time.
+Click [HERE](https://jasonfleischer.github.io/npm-spectrogram-demo/) to see a demo.

 ![Screenshot](https://jasonfleischer.github.io/npm-spectrogram-demo/screenshot/screen.png "Screenshot")